kstenerud/concise-encoding/cte-specification.md

 Pretty Printing
 ---------------

 Pretty printing is the act of laying out structural whitespace in a CTE document such that it is easier for humans to parse.
+CTE documents should always be pretty-printed because their intent is to be read by humans.
+When this is not the case, use [CBE](cbe-specification.md).

 This section specifies how CTE documents should be pretty printed.

 #### Right Margin